 Professional License / Certification (Only for Technical and Vocational Teaching)

+The next step is obtaining a teaching license after gaining a PhD in specialisation and relevant teaching experience.
 However, a license is only needed if you plan to teach in a vocational or technical field, such as education, health, and accounting.

 Impressive Academic Presence